sofki/sofki.github.io/_posts/2025-12-11-ZnProteinTutorial.md

 1. First, you will need to create a local copy of an amber forcefield, copying it from your gromacs directory to your working folder.
     <div style="background-color: #f8f9fa; border-left: 4px solid #d73a49; padding: 12px; margin: 16px 0; border-radius: 4px;">
-      <strong style="color: #d73a49;">⚠️ Attention:</strong> If you work on an HPC, it is better to do this manipulations with a conda version of gromacs.
+      <strong style="color: #d73a49;">⚠️ Attention:</strong> If you work on an HPC, it is better to do these manipulations with a conda version of gromacs.
 This is suggested because although you will be able to copy the forcefield folder from where it is loaded in the HPC system to your working directory, the residuetypes.dat will be read from where all the forcefields reside, and most probably, you won't be able to change it in your HPC system.
 However, if you create a conda environment with gromacs installed, you may directly change this file.
-This step is crucial for adding new residue types.
+This step is crucial for adding new bonded residue types.
     </div>
-  The forcefields should be located somewhere in the share (or lib or bin) folder of the conda environment that you used.
-In order toeasily find it do:
+  The forcefields should be located somewhere in the ``share`` (or ``lib`` or ``bin``) folder of the conda environment that you used.
+In order to easily find it do:
   ```
     echo "$CONDA_PREFIX"
   ```
   and the location of your conda environment will be printed.
-Go there with ``cd`` and then search for the gromacs/top directory, most probably inside the share folder of your environment.
+Go there with ``cd`` and then search for the ``gromacs/top`` directory, most probably inside the ``share`` folder of your environment.

 2. Then, you simply need to copy the contents of each file listed in the picture above to the relevant file in your local copy of the amber forcefield.
-For example, you will copy this from the ffnonbonded.itp of the .zip file you downloaded and copy it to the end of the ffnonbonded.itp of your local amber forcefield.
+For example, you will copy this from the ``ffnonbonded.itp`` of the .zip file you downloaded and copy it to the end of the ``ffnonbonded.itp`` of your local amber forcefield.
 My suggestion is to delete the Zn entry, since it already exists in your amber forcefield and it might trigger a warning.
    <p align="center">
        <img src="https://sofki.github.io//assets/img/ffnonbonded.png" alt="Centered image" width="400"/>
    </p>

-3. In the aminoacids.rtp ignore the first part illustrated in the picture below, since it already exists in your local aminoacids.rtp file and multiple entries might cause errors.
+3. In the ``aminoacids.rtp`` ignore the first part illustrated in the picture below, since it already exists in your local copy and multiple entries might cause errors.
    <p align="center">
        <img src="https://sofki.github.io//assets/img/aminortp.png" alt="Centered image" width="400"/>
    </p>

 4. Do the same for the rest of the files (``ffnonbonded.itp, ffbonded.itp, atomtypes.atp, aminoacids.rtp, aminoacids.hdb``).
-For the ``residuetypes.dat`` you will have to change the file in your gromacs top directory (it doesn't work with a local copy).
+For the ``residuetypes.dat`` you will have to change the file in your gromacs ``top`` directory (it doesn't work with a local copy).

-5. After finishing the first AMBER forcefield upgrade, containing parameters for HIS and CYS, do the same procedure with the second one, containing parametrs for ASP and GLU.
+5. After finishing the first AMBER forcefield upgrade, containing parameters for HIS and CYS, do the same procedure with the second one, containing parameters for ASP and GLU.

 6. Now it's time to process your pdb file in order to make it work with ``pdb2gmx``.
 First you must investigate your file with a pdb viewer (I am using the open source version of [Pymol](https://anaconda.org/channels/conda-forge/packages/pymol-open-source/overview) ) and check which residues are bound to Zn.
 Take notice of the numbers of the relevant CYS, HIS, ASP and GLU.

 7. Next, open your pdb with a text editor and change those residues accordingly: rename CYS to CYZ, HIS to HDZ or HEZ, depending on its protonation (HDZ for HID and HEZ for HIE), GLU to GLZ and ASP to ASZ.
 Select the oxygen interacting with the zinc ion and rename it to OZ.

-8. After changing the interacting residues accordingly, locate the Zn ions on your pdb file.
+8. After changing the interacting residues accordingly, locate the Zn ions in your pdb file.
 Make sure that their residue is plain ZN and not ZNXX (in my case it was named ZN10 and I got an error for uknown residue).

 9. Another issue I encountered, is that if your ZN residues are randomly placed inside your pdb, gromacs fails during the ``pdb2gmx`` process with the following error:
     ```